-At a microscopic level, FE-SEM image (Figure 2C) shows a surface well covered by tabular crystals in the order of 1 μm in length-size and grouped in circular shapes.
-EDS analyses, performed on the crystals, identified the presence of O, C, and Cu, with an encountered typical composition of ≈ 54 wt.% of Cu, ≈ 34 wt.% of O and ≈ 12 wt.% of C.
+At microscopic level, the FE-SEM image (Figure 2C) shows a surface well covered by tabular crystals of 1 μm in length and grouped in circular shapes.
+EDS analyses, performed on the crystals, identified the presence of O, C and Cu, with a typical composition of ≈ 54 wt.% of Cu, ≈ 34 wt.% of O and ≈ 12 wt.% of C.

-The µXRD patterns (Figure 2D) reveals mainly the presence of metallic copper (Cu, ICSD code: 53757), cuprite (Cu2O, ICSD code: 52043) and malachite (Cu2(CO3)(OH)2, ICSD code: 15384).
-The presence of malachite seems confirmed also by the EDS analyses: the weight percentage amounts of Cu-O-C are close to those detected on malachite as reported in literature [28].
-On the basis of EDS and μXRD analyses, it is reasonable to assume that the corrosion products layer is structured in an external layer mainly composed of malachite and an inner layer of cuprite.
-The metallic copper comes from the bulk, evidencing the low thickness of the corrosion products layer.
+The µXRD patterns (Figure 2D) mainly reveal the presence of metallic copper (Cu, ICSD code: 53757), cuprite (Cu2O, ICSD code: 52043) and malachite (Cu2(CO3)(OH)2, ICSD code: 15384).
+The presence of malachite seems confirmed also by the EDS analyses; the weight percentage of Cu-O-C are close to those detected on malachite reported in the literature [28].
+Based on the EDS and μXRD analyses, it is reasonable to assume that the corrosion product layer is structured in an external layer composed mainly of malachite and an inner layer of cuprite.
+The metallic copper comes from the bulk, which is evidence of the low thickness of the corrosion product layer.

-Summarising, the morphological and microstructural analyses highlighted that the Sample A presents a homogenous corrosion products layer characterised by the presence of quite small crystals visible on the surface and mainly composed of malachite.
+In summary, the morphological and microstructural analyses highlighted that sample A presents a homogenous corrosion product layer characterised by the presence of relatively small crystals, visible on the surface and composed mainly of malachite.
 The presence of an inner layer of cuprous oxide is also detected.

-The chemical and microstructural characterisation of the corrosion products do not evidence the presence of copper chlorides, probably due to the hydrolysis of nantokite (CuCl) in the solution which leads to the formation of cuprite on the metal surface.
+The chemical and microstructural characterisation of the corrosion products do not provide evidence of the presence of copper chlorides, probably due to the hydrolysis of nantokite (CuCl) in the solution, which leads to the formation of cuprite on the metal surface.